 Chicory is an herb related to endive and radicchio.
-You can use the tops as salad vegetables or you can saute them; you can prepare the roots and use them as an additive for coffee.
-Chicory root is essential when making New Orleans style coffee, which may be made entirely with the root or using a blend of regular coffee and chicory.
+You can use the tops as salad vegetables, or you can saute them.
+You can also prepare the roots and use them as an additive for coffee.
+Chicory root is essential when making New Orleans-style coffee, which may be made entirely with the root or using a blend of regular coffee and chicory.
 The greens are a popular ingredient for classical European cooking and are especially popular in France and England.
 This herb is versatile but can be tricky to use.
 When using chicory, follow the tips below for the best results.

 Do prepare your chicory root properly if you are going to use it to make coffee.

 Good preparation means that you will have to dry and roast your chicory before brewing it for chicory coffee.
 One way to prepare it is to first slice the chicory root into small pieces that you will then dry in the sun or a food dehydrator.
 You will want the pieces to be as small as possible to ensure that your coffee grinder can handle them.

 Next, you want to roast it in a moderately hot oven (about 350 degrees) for a few hours.
 You can then grind the pieces of the root in much the same way that you would grind coffee beans.
 The next step is to brew your ground chicory in a standard coffee pot or French press.

 Do add chicory in a 4:1 ratio when using it to dilute coffee.

 This ratio should be your starting point.
 You can add or decrease the amount of chicory in your blend, depending on your preference.

 Do add less chicory root when using it as a coffee substitute.

 Chicory is more water soluble when compared to coffee, which means that it can go a long way.